Meet the Builders: Cecilia Vodret

-Introducing The Building Society member, Cecilia Vodret, Head of Design at Studio SPERI.
+Introducing our Member, Cecilia Vodret, Head of Design at Studio SPERI!

 Tell us a bit about you…

 I was born and raised in Rome, spending my summer holidays in our Tuscany family home.
 What I experienced there, the beauty of nature and the perfect interaction between nature and human artefacts, is my happy place.
 And still today I am drawn to that perfect balance in which humanity does, surprisingly, happen to improve nature; this ambition underlining every design choice.